pulp/pulp/docs/dev-guide/debugging.rst

 At this point, browse to http://localhost:4000/ to view profiling information.

-In additional, `gprof2dot <https://github.com/jrfonseca/gprof2dot>`_ can convert the profiling output into a dot graph.
+In addition, `gprof2dot <https://github.com/jrfonseca/gprof2dot>`_ can convert the profiling output into a dot graph.
 Make sure `graphviz <http://www.graphviz.org/Download.php>`_ is installed before using this tool.
 Then you can get statistics graph by installing `gprof2dot` from PyPi and running it::